- This event has passed.

 The authors show that moths and their larvae are the main food source for thousands of animal species, and interact with other insect, plant, and vertebrate communities in ecosystems around the world, from tropical forests and alpine meadows to deserts and wetlands.

-This is a FREE event but pre-registration is required due to limited space.
-Registration opens early for Museum members.
+This is a FREE event but pre-registration is required to ensure adequate seating.Sign Up Now!

 - 7 p.m.